refraction-ray/iastu-hpc2-manual/users/softwares/python.md

 The python3 intepreter in this conda env is still provided by Intel.

-For packages only available to pip, please refer to [this article](https://www.anaconda.com/using-pip-in-a-conda-environment/) on possible conflict issue and solution workflows.
+For packages only available to pip, please refer to [this article](https://www.anaconda.com/using-pip-in-a-conda-environment/) on possible conflict issues and solution workflows.

 ## Jupyter notebooks